almirbanjanovic/roadtocloud.github.io/blog/_posts/2026-02-09-kaito-on-aks.md

 ---
-title: "Kaito on AKS: Why Would You Use It Instead of Microsoft Foundry?"
+title: "KAITO on AKS: Why Would You Use It Instead of Microsoft Foundry?"
 header:
   teaser: "https://raw.githubusercontent.com/kaito-project/kaito/main/website/static/img/arch.png"
 excerpt: "Standing up a Kubernetes-native LLM playground using KAITO on AKS—where it fits and when it makes sense alongside Microsoft Foundry."